When to Euthanize an Aggressive Dog

 If you find yourself considering behavioral euthanasia for your dog, or your dog's behavior consultant or veterinarian has brought it up as a potential outcome, please know that my heart is with you.
 It is not an easy decision.
 But it ultimately is your decision.

-Surrounding yourself with support will help you through the decision process as well as after making the decision to euthanize a dog for behavior.
-This is not something you need to deal with alone, and there are resources available for you.
-Reach out to your dog trainer, canine behavior consultant, or even your own therapist.
+Surrounding yourself with support will help you through the decision process and after making the decision to euthanize a dog for behavior.
+This is not something you need to deal with alone, and resources are available for you.
+Reach out to a canine behavior consultant, veterinary behaviorist, or even your own therapist.

 get professional advice about rehoming or euthanizing your dog